Table of Contents[Hide][Show]

 Things to Do in Manhattan Beach CA

-1. Stroll the Strand and the Tree Section
+1. Stroll the Strand

 The best thing to do in this beach city is, of course, go to the beach.
 You don’t even have to get wet swimming in the Pacific Ocean.
 You can stay on the sand, playing beach volleyball or just watching all of the games going on.